TypeScript: Compatibility with JavaScript

-Union types

-Modules and namespaces

-TypeScript distinguishes between modules and namespaces.
-Both features in TypeScript support encapsulation of classes, interfaces, functions and variables into containers.
-Namespaces (formerly internal modules) utilize immediately-invoked function expression of JavaScript to encapsulate code, whereas modules (formerly external modules) leverage JavaScript library patterns to do so (AMD or CommonJS).

 Development tools

 Compiler

 The TypeScript compiler, named tsc, is written in TypeScript.
 As a result, it can be compiled into regular JavaScript and can then be executed in any JavaScript engine (e.g. a browser).
 The compiler package comes bundled with a script host that can execute the compiler.
 It is also available as a Node.js package that uses Node.js as a host.

-The current version of the compiler supports ECMAScript 5 by default.
-An option is allowed to target ECMAScript 2015 to make use of language features exclusive to that version (e.g. generators).
-Classes, despite being part of the ECMAScript 2015 standard, are available in both modes.
+The compiler can target a given edition of ECMAScript (such as ECMAScript 5 for legacy browser compatibility), but by default compiles for the latest standards.